IdentityServer/Documentation/docsv2/endpoints/introspection.md

 *Added in v2.2*

-The introspection endpont is an implementation of [RFC 7662](https://tools.ietf.org/html/rfc7662).
+The introspection endpoint is an implementation of [RFC 7662](https://tools.ietf.org/html/rfc7662).

 It can be used to validate reference tokens (or JWTs if the consumer does not have support for appropriate JWT or cryptographic libraries).